sethsec/celerystalk/README.md

     ```
 1. **Run Report:** Run a report which combines all of the tool output into an html file and a txt file.
 Run this as often as you like.
 Each time you run the report it overwrites the previous report.
     ```
-    Create Report:              celerystalk report /pentest           #Create a report for all scanneed hosts in /pentest celerystalk report /pentest/10.0.0.1  #Create a report for a single host
+    Create Report:              celerystalk report [-w workspace]     #Create a report for all scanneed hosts in a workspace
     ```